Kaltsoon/data-management-and-databases/slides/week-1/week-1.md

 ---

-# Database Management System (DBMS)

-- Nowadays, the _relational database management system_ (RDBMS) is the de facto standard
-- _SQL_ is the formal and de facto database language standard for RDBMSs
-- SQL has both DDL and DML features
-- There are multiple RDBMS products, such as _MySQL_ and _PostgreSQL_

----

-# Database system example
+# Database approach in data management

-- A real estate company is renting properties
-- Each property has a property owner and a lease if the property is rented
-- Each lease has a client who is renting the property from the owner
-- The company has a sales team responsible for finding clients for the available properties and a contracts team responsible for managing the leases

----

 ![bg fit right](./database-system.png)

-- People in the sales and contracts teams access the same database system
+- Data for both sales and contracts team is in the _same database_
-- Each team uses a separate application that communicates with the DBMS using a data manipulation language
+- Each team uses a separate application that communicates with the same DBMS using a data manipulation language
 - The DBMS retrieves and manipulates data in the database on behalf of the application

 ---